 Thought Records

-In order to change the client’s thinking patterns, clinicians utilize a variety of different interventions.
+To change the client’s thinking patterns, clinicians utilize a variety of different interventions.
 For example, many CBT therapists assign thought records or thought logs to their clients.
 Throughout the week, clients self-monitor their problematic thoughts and behaviors by manually filling out a thought record.
 The purpose of a written thought record is to get the client to pay attention to damaging or maladaptive thoughts.
 Most of the time, thought records include a few basic columns, such as Event, Thought, Emotion, and Behavior.

-During session, the therapist focuses on the first problematic point: the catastrophic thought “I’m gonna to crash.”
+During session, the therapist focuses on the first problematic point: the catastrophic thought “I’m going to crash.”
 The clinician works on challenging or testing that belief, and together with the client, comes up with an alternative thought.

 Alternative thoughts might include “That car is close, but I’m going to shift slightly to the left,” or “I will remain in control of the car.”
 The client practices substituting these alternative thoughts throughout the week, each time they find themselves in a similar anxiety-provoking driving scenario.

-Other Forms of CBT
+Other CBT Interventions

 Another intervention used in conjunction with traditional CBT is exposure therapy.
 Exposure therapy is mainly used to treat anxiety, trauma, obsessive-compulsive disorder (OCD), or specific phobias.
 It involves gradually exposing the client, in a safe setting, to various scenarios in which they feel fear or anxiety.
 With time, the client learns to become less sensitive or reactive to the source of their distress.